 Read more: Super-resolution zoom explained

-However, cropping in to 100% on these zoom images reveals the shortcomings of Samsung’s hybrid approach.
-Details definitely don’t hold up as well on the Galaxy S20 Plus and there are clear signs of heavy processing from the hybrid upscaling.
+However, cropping 100% on these zoom images reveals the shortcomings of Samsung’s hybrid approach.
+Details definitely don’t hold up as well on the Galaxy S20 Plus, and there are clear signs of heavy processing from the hybrid upscaling.
 It’s not the worst I’ve seen, but it doesn’t look great.

 The Xperia 1 II holds up much better thanks to its optical zoom length, with far fewer signs of heavy processing.
 However, Samsung’s hybrid approach retains a consistent look across zoom levels while there’s an obvious jump up in quality at 3x with the Xperia 1 II.
 Oddly, Sony’s camera app doesn’t actually use the optical lens if you pinch-zoom up to 3x.
 You have to click the 3x icon to obtain the best zoom quality.
 Likewise for accessing the wide-angle lens.